darksworm/aerospace-scratchpad/README.md

 ```text
 aerospace-scratchpad move <pattern>
 ```
-Summon a window from the scratchpad workspace to the current workspace.
+Summon or move a window from the scratchpad workspace to the current workspace.
 ```text
 aerospace-scratchpad show <pattern>
 ```